Grant FAQ

 How do I create an account and what can I do with it?

-Organizations submitting a funding inquiry or proposal for funding must have or create an account within our online proposal system.
-We recommend that your organization establish one account to be used by the person responsible for submitting grant requests. (i.e.info@yourorganization.org).
+Organizations submitting a funding inquiry or proposal for funding must have or create an account within Fels’ online proposal system.
+Fels staff recommend that your organization establish one account to be used by the person responsible for submitting grant requests. (i.e., info@yourorganization.org).
 Please only create one account per organization.
 Once the account is created, organizations can:

 Every submission has an on-screen confirmation and email confirmation sent.